-To read array data from the outputs, the system must drive the CE#f and OE# pins to $V{\rm IL}$.
-CE#f is the power control and selects the device.
+To read array data from the outputs, the system must drive the CE# and OE# pins to V{IL}.
+CE# is the power control and selects the device.
 OE# is the output control and gates array data to the output pins.
-WE# should remain at $V{\rm IH}$.
+WE# should remain at V{IH}.

 The internal state machine is set for reading array data upon device power-up, or after a hardware reset.
 This ensures that no spurious alteration of the memory content occurs during the power transition.
 No command is necessary in this mode to obtain array data.
 Standard microprocessor read cycles that assert valid addresses on the device address inputs produce valid data on the device data outputs.
-Each bank remains enabled for read access until the command register contents are altered.
+The device remains enabled for read access until the command register contents are altered.